- Audio Demo 1 of 22

 - Audio Demo 22 of 22

-Epica is one of the latest virtual synths from Zero-G, produced by Sam Spacey who also produced the highly-acclaimed Phaedra synth.
+Epica Redux has been produced by Sam Spacey who also produced the highly-acclaimed Phaedra and Epica Bass virtual synths.

 Technical recording data - in the words of Epica producer Sam Spacey: